dominicporter/bootstrap/README.md

 First run the bootstrap for your OS.

+- It installs golang and flutter but also some of the other bits we use.

+Then install hover

+- You will need hover in order to run flutter on desktop.
+See the Makefile.

 Then try the examples.

-Currently they use make files which work on Mac / linux, but also windows.
+- Currently they use make files which work on Mac / linux, but also windows.
-But on Windows the directory commands seem to fail.

-It intalls golang and flutter but also some of the other bits we use.

-You will need hover in order to run on flutter on desktop.
-See the Makefile.
+- See the examples folder

 # Windows